Z1KOx/Asm-Byte-Converter/README.md

 ```

 ### 2. Display result
-The project will then display the bytes of your entered assembly code.
+The executable will then display the bytes of your entered assembly code.
 For example:
 ```bash
 Opcode [ inc dword ptr ds:[esi] ]
 |